 ‘Miss, one week we learn about vegetarians not eating meat, and next we’re chopping up lamb’s bits and saying they’re good for us.
 I want to make cakes not do this.’

-‘Now fry some onions then add the Oxo stock and some flour and roast it in the oven.
+‘Fry some onions then add the Oxo stock and some flour and roast it in the oven.
 It’ll taste delicious.’

 It is their turn to cook but they’re stuck to their stools.

-‘Please get started – the sooner we begin the quicker it’s done.
+‘The sooner we begin the quicker it’s done.
 Let’s share the tasks – girls can cook the onions and boys can do the hearts.’

 ‘We’ll come back after school and fetch it miss.’